Eliav2/how-react-hooks-work/How React hooks works.md

 - **React component** - function(or class) that holds stateful logic managed by React lib, that component usually returns UI elements based on the stateful logic of the same component.
   React have class components, and functional components(FC).
 - **React tree** - a tree of React components(like the tree you can see in React devtools). this is not the same as the browser's DOM tree.
-- **react renderer** - ReactDOM in web(or react-native in mobile) - a library that knows how to manipulate React tree and 'render' it into the browser's DOM in the desired location(in react apps usually to `root` element) .
+- **react renderer** - ReactDOM in web(or react-native in mobile) - a library that knows how to manipulate React tree and 'render' it into the browser's DOM in the desired location(in react apps usually to `root` element).
 The renderer managing a Virtual DOM (VDOM) which is created and updated based on the given React tree.
 - **render** - this is the moment when React tree is created based on the current state.
   then the tree is passed to the renderer that will update the VDOM, and then will flush the changes into the browser's DOM.
-- **update** - when we say that a component 'updates', we are saying that the function component body re-executed (with possibly different props). it is possibly that more the one update cycles will occur before a render. examples of the difference between `update` and `render` later.
+- **update** - when we say that a component 'updates', we are saying that the function component body re-executed (with possibly different props). it is possible that more the one update cycle will occur before a render. examples of the difference between `update` and `render` later.
 - **react hook** - A primitive that shares stateful logic with the parent Component. this is the reason hooks allowed only inside a body of a function component - hook is `hooked` to the parent component stateful logic.
-The hook and the parent component updates are trigger in the same phase, and the effects of the hook and the FC also fires in the same phase.
+The hook and the parent component updates are triggers in the same phase, and the effects of the hook and the FC also fire in the same phase.
-- **a component's _phase_** - this is not official term, I'm using this term in this tutorial to describe a different point of time in a React component. update:
+- **a component's _phase_** - this is not an official term, I'm using this term in this tutorial to describe a different point of time in a React component. update:
   [also React calls this phase](https://reactjs.org/docs/strict-mode.html#detecting-unexpected-side-effects).

-Note - These definitions was summarized by me and may not be accurate, but they are sufficient to understand the rest of the article.
+Note - These definitions were summarized by me and may not be accurate, but they are sufficient to understand the rest of the article.

 ## React Hooks